-SAY: Then, there are other situations where outside food is served throughout the school, such as potluck celebrations, classroom projects, school organizations, or club and sporting events.
+Then, there are other situations where outside food is served throughout the child nutrition program, such as potluck celebrations, parent-provided snacks, donations, and classroom projects.

-- What are the food allergy complications surrounding this food? - Are you involved with any of these events? - Would you be questioned or implicated if there was a food allergy emergency? - · Would the people think the food came from nutrition services?
+- What are the food allergy complications surrounding this food? - Are you involved with any of these events? - Would you be questioned or implicated if there was a food allergy emergency? - Would people think the food came from child nutrition programs?